cndpost/js-idioms/Readme.md

          this path is relative to the HTML on the web page and must be served from web server.
 It does not work if the HTML and this javscript module file is downloaded locally to the browsers machine.

+ 3. Generic steps to create reusable react modules for an application:

+     3.1) create a login module:
+       npx create-react-app login
+       cd login
+       npm start
+       npm run build

+       deploy to production web server for hosting

+     3.2) create a database create/read/update/delete module:
+       npx create-react-app database

+     3.3) write a view model using HTML/CSS/Javascript events handlers

+     3.4) write a controller module for all those events handlers

+     3.5) create a project at firebase as login back end and database back end

+4. Quick cheetsheet for Javascript syntax:

+   4.1 Javascript object natively has a value of type like {"key1":"value1",...,"key2":"value2"}

+   4.2 Javascript object need a JSON.parser() to convert a string value to object:

+        var obj = JSON.parser('{"key1":"value1",...,"key2":"value2"});

+   4.3 The reverse is object need a JSON.stringfy() function to serialize to a string:  JSON.stringfy(obj) => '{"key1":"value1",...,"key2":"value2"}

+   4.4 key names can be used to access child element.
+But key as string need bracket [] to be used to access child element:

+        e.g.   var obj = {"key1":"value1"},
+        we can access as obj.key1 which has a string value of "value1", or we can have the same string value at obj["key1"]